MaxxtonGroup/async-amqp-messaging/README.md

 License
 ---
 The Async AMQP Messaging project makes use of the Spring AMQP project.
-Due this dependency this wil be released under the terms of Apache Licence Version 2.0.
+Due this dependency this wil be released under the terms of **Apache Licence Version 2.0**.
+Also the dependency Zabbix/J commes with the licence restriction of the **GNU Library General Public License**.